kubeshark/docs/src/pages/en/encrypted_traffic.md

 **Using eBPF to sniff encrypted traffic**

-In certain situations, Kubeshark can sniff the [encrypted traffic (TLS)](https://en.wikipedia.org/wiki/Transport_Layer_Security) in your cluster using eBPF **without actually doing decryption**.
+Kubeshark can sniff the [encrypted traffic (TLS)](https://en.wikipedia.org/wiki/Transport_Layer_Security) in your cluster using eBPF **without actually doing decryption**.
 It hooks into entry and exit points in certain functions inside the [OpenSSL](https://www.openssl.org/) library and Go's [crypto/tls](https://pkg.go.dev/crypto/tls) package.

 Kubeshark offers tracing kernel-space and user-space functions using [eBPF](https://prototype-kernel.readthedocs.io/en/latest/bpf/) (Extended Berkeley Packet Filter). eBPF is an in-kernel virtual machine running programs passed from user space.
 It's first introduced into
 Linux kernel with version 4.4 and quite matured since then.